 As a ‘Pom’ it was relatively easy for us to accept the ‘better life’ we now have down under.
 Comparitivly speaking, it wasn’t that different from the life we left behind.
 For families from other countries though, life in Australia is a VERY different life indeed!

 One example would be good friends of ours who migrated to Australia from South Africa.
-The barbecues have been great, the summer evenings have been warm and yet the stories they have shared with us have at times, been quite chilling!
+The barbecues have been great, the summer evenings have been warm and yet the ARTICLES they have shared with us have at times, been quite chilling!

 For starters, life in South Africa meant that keeping a loaded gun (for protection) in the house was a way of life.
 Each night the dad of the family had to load a gun which he then kept at the side of the bed in case someone broke into their home!